History of FC Basel

-Fussball Club Basel 1893 has a long and illustrious history, that spans the period from 1893 to the present day.
+Fussball Club Basel 1893 has a history that spans the period from 1893 to the present day.
 Having competed at the highest level of football in Switzerland for most of this time, FCB currently play in the Swiss Super League.
 The club was founded on 15 November 1893.
 At first the club played their home games in the Landhof stadium.
-During the mid- 1960s Basel they played their games in St. Jakob Stadium which was demolished in 1998.
+During the mid-1960s they played their games in St. Jakob Stadium which was demolished in 1998.
 During the construction of the new stadium, between 1998 and 2001, the Stadion Schützenmatte was the club's temporary home ground.
 Since 2001 Basel play home games at St. Jakob-Park, which is currently the largest club stadium in Switzerland.